 The only saving grace to speak of is the bubbly up-tempo art and consistent animation.
 The world of R☆G looks like it was colored within the mind of a hyper active 10 year old, which makes every episode appealing to look at.
 It was vibrant, eye catching and made the experience more palatable.
 But that's about it, outside of the art and animation R☆G offers nothing to sink your teeth into.
 The show is trying to entertain but doesn't seem to have a clue as to what a "plot" is.

 It's simply a moe-blob show with pretty visuals.
 Other than that it's soulless, forgettable and lacks any kind of purpose.
 This is as "bottom of the barrel" as an anime can get and only seem to exist to simply pander to the viewers with blatant escapism.
+There's nothing here that warrants 12 episodes.
+Your time is better spent elsewhere.

 For other titles that does the same thing but to a more refined degree I point you towards: